×

 registrySources

 Contains configuration that determines how the container runtime should treat individual registries when accessing images for builds and pods.
-For instance, whether or not to allow insecure access.
+For example, whether or not to allow insecure access.
 It does not contain configuration for the internal cluster registry.

-insecureRegistries: Registries which do not have a valid TLS certificate or only support HTTP connections.
+insecureRegistries: Registries that do not have a valid TLS certificate or only support HTTP connections.
 To specify all subdomains, add the asterisk (*) wildcard character as a prefix to the domain name.
 For example, *.example.com.
 You can specify an individual repository within a registry.
 For example: reg1.io/myrepo/myapp:latest.

 blockedRegistries: Registries for which image pull and push actions are denied.
 To specify all subdomains, add the asterisk (*) wildcard character as a prefix to the domain name.
 For example, *.example.com.
 You can specify an individual repository within a registry.
 For example: reg1.io/myrepo/myapp:latest.
 All other registries are allowed.